951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Caminito del Rey Videos

-Álora is a charming town situated in the province of Málaga, Spain, with a rich history dating back to prehistoric times.
-In its past, Álora was inhabited by different civilisations, such as the Phoenicians, Romans and Arabs, which has left a significant cultural mark on its architecture and traditions.
+Álora is a charming village located in the province of Málaga, Spain, with a rich history dating back to prehistoric times.
+Throughout its past, Álora was inhabited by different civilisations, including the Phoenicians, Romans and Arabs, leaving a significant cultural mark on its architecture and traditions.

-During the Arab domination, Álora became a prosperous fortress with a strategic location for control of the Guadalhorce valley.
-However, in 1484, the Catholic Monarchs conquered the city, marking the end of the Arab era and the beginning of a new stage under the Castilian crown.
+During the Arab period, Álora became a prosperous fortress with a strategic location for controlling the Guadalhorce Valley.
+However, in 1484, the Catholic Monarchs conquered the town, marking the end of the Arab era and the beginning of a new period under the Castilian crown.

-Álora currently maintains its historic charm and has become a popular tourist destination in the region.
-Its narrow cobbled streets, whitewashed houses, and beautiful landscapes attract visitors from all over.
-The impressive Álora Castle, built on Arab ruins, is one of the highlights offering panoramic views of the surrounding area.
+Today, Álora preserves its historic charm and has become a popular tourist destination in the region.
+Its narrow cobbled streets, whitewashed houses and beautiful landscapes attract visitors from all over.
+The impressive Álora Castle, built on Arab ruins, is one of its highlights and offers panoramic views of the surrounding area.

-Besides its cultural heritage, the village is known for its agriculture, especially its olive groves and almond trees.
-Local products, such as olive oil and almond sweets, are appreciated by both locals and tourists.
+In addition to its cultural heritage, the village is known for its agriculture, especially its olive groves and almond trees.
+Local products such as olive oil and almond sweets are appreciated by both locals and visitors.

-Álora has successfully combined the preservation of its history with sustainable tourism development.
-Rural tourism and ecotourism have a lso gained popularity, as visitors seek authentic experiences and the natural beauty of the surroundings.
+Today, Álora has successfully combined the preservation of its history with sustainable tourism development.
+Rural tourism and ecotourism have also grown in popularity, as visitors seek authentic experiences and the natural beauty of the area.

-In conclusion, Álora is a fascinating place that has maintained its historic charm while adapting to the present.
-Its rich history, natural surroundings, and local hospitality make Álora an attractive and welcoming destination for all those seeking to discover the authentic beauty of the Malaga region.
+In short, Álora is a fascinating place that has preserved its historic charm while adapting to the present.
+Its rich history, natural surroundings and local hospitality make Álora an attractive and welcoming destination for anyone looking to discover the authentic beauty of the Málaga region.

 Images of Álora